 The completeness and consistency conditions allow us to clearly explain the distinction between the previously mentioned characteristic and discriminant descriptions.
 A characteristic description of a class of objects (also known as conjunctive generalization) is an expression that satisfies the completeness condition or is the logical product of such expressions.
 It is typically a conjunction of some simple properties common to all objects in the class.
-From the applications viewpoint, the most interesting are maximal characteristic descriptions (maximal conjunctive generalizations or MCG) that are the most specific (i.e., longest) logical products characterizing all objects in the given class, using terms of the given language.
-Such descriptions are intended to discriminate the given class from all other possible classes (for illustration see Section 7).
+From the applications viewpoint, the most interesting are maximal characteristic descriptions (maximal conjunctive generalizations) that are the most specific (that is, the longest) logical products characterizing all objects in the given class, using terms of the given language.
+Such descriptions are intended to discriminate the given class from all other possible classes (for illustration see Section 4.7.2).

 A discriminant description is an expression that satisfies the completeness and consistency condition, or is the logical disjunction of such expressions.
-It specifies a single way or various alternative ways to distinguish the given class from a fixed number of other classes.
-The most interesting are minimal discriminant descriptions that are the shortest (i.e., with the minimum number of descriptors) expressions distinguishing all objects in the given class from objects of the other classes.
-Such descriptions are intended to specify the minimum information sufficient to identify the given class among a fixed number of other classes (for illustration see Section 7).
+It specifies one or more ways to distinguish the given class from a fixed number of other classes.
+The most interesting are minimal discriminant descriptions that are the shortest (that is, have the minimum number of descriptors) expressions distinguishing all objects in the given class from objects of the other classes.
+Such descriptions are intended to specify the minimum information sufficient to identify the given class among a fixed number of other classes (for illustration see Section 4.7.1).

-2.4.
-Single- vs. multiple-concept learning
+4.2.4 Single- versus Multiple-concept Learning

 It is instructive to distinguish between learning a single concept, and learning a collection of concepts.
-In single-concept learning, one can distinguish two cases:

-(1) when observational statements are just examples of the concept to be learned (learning from 'positive' instances only), and (2) when they are examples and counter-examples of the concept (learning from 'positive' and 'negative' instances).
+In single concept learning, one can distinguish two cases: (i) when observational statements are just examples of the concept to be learned (learning from "positive" instances only); and (ii) when they are examples and counter-examples of the concept (learning from "positive" and "negative" instances).

-In the first case, because of the lack of counter-examples, the consistency condition (7) is not applicable, and there is no natural limit to which description D_i (here, i = 1) can be generalized.
+In the first case, because of the lack of counter-examples, the consistency condition (7) is not applicable, and there is no natural limit to which description $D_i$ (here, i = 1) can be generalized.
 One way to impose such a limit is to specify restrictions on the form and properties of the sought description.
-For example, one may require that it be the longest (most specific) conjunctive statement satisfying the completness condition (e.g., [85, 29]).
-Another way is to require that the description not exceed a given degree of generality, measured, for example, by the ratio of the number of all distinct events which could potentially satisfy the description to the number of training instances [82].
+For example, one may require that it be the maximal characteristic description, that is, the longest conjunctive statement satisfying the completeness condition (for example, [Vere, 1975; Hayes-Roth & McDermott, 1978]).
+Another way is to require that the description not exceed a given degree of generality, measured, for example, by the ratio of the number of all distinct events which could potentially satisfy the description to the number of training instances [Stepp, 1978].

 In the second case, when the teacher also provides counter-examples of the given concept, the learning process is considerably simplified.
-These counter-examples can be viewed as representing a 'different class', and the consistency condition (7) provides an obvious limit on the extent to which the hypothesis can be generalized.
-The most useful counter-examples are the so-called 'near misses' that only slightly differ from positive examples [87, 88].
-Such examples place stronger constraints on the generalization process than randomly generated examples.
+These counter-examples can be viewed as representing a "different class", and the consistency condition (7) provides an obvious limit on the extent to which a hypothesis can be generalized.
+The most useful counter-examples are the so-called "near misses" that only slightly differ from positive examples [Winston, 1970, 1977].
+Such examples place stronger constraints on the generalization process than randomly-generated examples.

-In multiple-concept learning one can also distinguish two cases: (1) when descriptions D_i of different classes are required to be mutually disjoint, i.e., no event can satisfy more than one description, and (2) when they are overlapping.
+In multiple-concept learning one can also distinguish two cases: (i) when descriptions Di of different classes are required to be mutually disjoint, that is, no event can satisfy more than one description; and (ii) when they are overlapping.
 In an overlapping generalization an event may satisfy more than one description.
 In some situations this is desirable.
 For example, if a patient has two diseases, his symptoms should satisfy the descriptions of both diseases, and in this case the consistency condition is not applicable.